jrorrison/crawler/README.md

 * Ability to specify starting domain and output file via the command line
 * Better handling of starting domain e.g. validate format. handle when starting domain contains a path
 * Better error handling.
 At the moment we just log errors and carry on but there is work we can do here.
-Somethought would be required around HTTP status codes and we to try and re-queue pages
+Some thought would be required around HTTP status codes and we to try and re-queue pages
 * Integration tests.
 Run the crawler against sample test sites and verify the results
-* Finish unit testing
+* Finish unit testing.
+I wrote some but more can be done.
-* Do more work around the detection of external urls and what is crawlable and whats not
+* Do more work around the detection of external urls and what is crawlable and whats not.
+I'm sure we don't cover all cases.
 * Improve the xml output to include crawl dates, url types
 * Respect robots.txt file
 * Set proper request headers